 Obviously there are poles at the cusp $\frac{1}{3}$.

-In the most general case the expansion involve an extension of
+In the most general case the expansion involves an extension of

-the root of unity can be determined from the datastructure stored
+The order of the root of unity can be determined by the function

 C ==> QQ